PentHertz/RF-Swift/README.md

 You can directly pull a working container from our registry using the `penthertz/rfswift:sdr_full_aarch64` reference: https://hub.docker.com/layers/penthertz/rfswift/sdr_full_aarch64/images/sha256-3385e49c1369bad2465e85c75b74ae241a0e285f0666321620c73fc9ff260996?context=repo

+## Quick run

+If you want to skip building the Go program you can pick one of the builded archive here: https://github.com/PentHertz/RF-Swift/releases/tag/v0.1-dev

+Then if you want to use directly one of our builded container, please find tags you can pull from our official registry: https://hub.docker.com/repository/docker/penthertz/rfswift/tags

 ## Building

 This section is about building your own images with our provided recipes, but also your own recipes as well.